mfldavidson/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+A function is defined, `handleClick`, that, when called, will produce an alert that says 'hello'.
+Then, the way the button is defined, when it is clicked (`onclick`), it will execute that function and thus display the alert.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**

+Done on lines 40-42 (function definition) and 67 (button)

 ### The next few questions address the `jquerylib_submit_example.html` file.